Beit Simcha Ministry House Under Construction!

 Steel structural support: COMPLETE!

-Plumbing, electrical & heating & AC rough-in: February through April
+Plumbing, electrical & heating & AC rough-in: APPROVED - FINALIZATION IN PROGRESS

 Workers & volunteers for any of the above welcome!